tectonic-typesetting/tectonic-typesetting.github.io/en-US/learn.md

 ---

 Tectonic is just one piece of the huge and venerable TeX/LaTeX ecosystem.
 There’s a lot to learn!

+<p class="bs-callout bs-callout-info">We have begun work on <b><a
+href="/book/">The Tectonic Book</a></b>, which we hope will one day serve as the definitive Tectonic manual and reference.
+It is currently quite sparse — requests for content are welcome!</p>

-This website can’t possibly cover it all, but here are some topics to get you started.
+While we work on the book, here are some topics to get you started.

 - [Learn how to write LaTeX documents](#how-to-write-latex-documents)
 - [Learn about the TeX programming language](#the-tex-programming-language)